-Geometry/trigonometry: Using the Pythagorean Theorem to find the length of a triangle's sides.
+✓ Geometry/trigonometry: Using the Pythagorean theorem to find the length of a triangle's sides.

-Pre-calculus: Organizing information into one nice, neat package known as the unit circle (see Part II).
+Pre-calculus: Organizing some frequently used angles and their trig function values into one nice, neat package known as the unit circle (see Part II).